romanovichim/TonFunClessons_Eng/14lesson/wallet_eng.md

 ### Seed phrase

-To generate a wallet, we need a public / private key pair (we will receive them using the Seed phrase) and the [InitialAccountWallet] structure (https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api .tl#L60) corresponding to one of the available wallet versions.
+To generate a wallet, we need a public / private key pair (we will receive them using the Seed phrase) and the [InitialAccountWallet](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl#L60) structure corresponding to one of the available wallet versions.

 > Seed phrase - a sequence of words used to generate keys.